ABOUT

 Moxibustion by Li Tang, Song dynasty.
 Source: wikipedia

-Purmann is also noted for his role in the history of transfusion medicine.
-In 1668, he performed one of the first in Germany blood transfusion from a lamb to a human.
+Purmann is also noted for his role in the history of blood transfusion.
+In 1668, he performed the first in Germany blood transfusion from a lamb to a human (xenotransfusion).
 This procedure took place one year after the world's first such transfusion by Jean-Baptiste Denis in France.
 However, after numerous unsuccessful attempts conducted between 1668 and 1692, he concluded that "transfusion surgery" had no place in military surgery.
 He did not publish the results of his animal-to-human blood transfusions.

 Blood transfusion ("Chirurgia Transfusoria" — Transfusional Surgery).
 Engraving on the sheet between pages 968 and 969 from the "Grosser und gantz Neu-gewundener Lorbeer-Krantz, Oder Wund-Artzneÿ", edition 1722, publishing Leipzig, Franckfurth.
 Copy from the Niedersächsische Staats- und Universitätsbibliothek Göttingen